BRIGANTINE and new technologies for observing the sea

 Eng.
 Pierpaolo Campostrini (CORILA, Project Partner)

-10:35-11:15 “BRIGANTINE and technologies for monitoring the coastal environment”, presentations by project partners
+10:35-11:15 “BRIGANTINE and technologies for monitoring the coastal environment“, presentations by:

-11:15-12:15 ROUND TABLE “BRIGANTINE and research projects for monitoring in port and marinas”, moderated by Eng.
-P. Campostrini (CORILA), presentations by
+11:15-12:15 ROUND TABLE “BRIGANTINE and research projects for monitoring in port and marinas”,

-TBC (EU projects MARBLE)
+I. Kvasic (EU projects MARBLE)